Last Updated on June 6, 2022

-While closing out the year, there are so many things to do in North Carolina in December.
-It’s when winter really sets in but with all these warm, festive events happening throughout our state, I can take my mind off those dropping temperatures.
+As the end of the year approaches, there are so many things to do in North Carolina in December.
+It’s when winter begins to set in, but we don’t mind the dropping temperatures with all these warm, festive events that happen throughout our state.

 Our first section in this guide is dedicated to Christmas events and more holiday celebrations.
 After that, we continue with even more things to do in December, rounding out at more than 100 for the month.